California Institutional Abuse Lawsuit: New 2026 Window

 Join thousands of readers who get the latest class action settlements you may qualify for — delivered straight to your inbox.

-Assembly Bill 250, signed in October 2025, amends California Code of Civil Procedure Section 340.16 to open a two-year revival window — January 1, 2026 through December 31, 2027 — during which adult survivors of sexual assault can file civil claims that were previously time-barred, no matter how long ago the assault happened.
-A revived claim against an institution must allege the entity engaged in or attempted a cover-up of a previous instance or allegation of assault by the same perpetrator; a claim against the individual perpetrator does not require a cover-up allegation.
-Public entities are exempt from the AB 250 revival.
+Assembly Bill 250 amends Code of Civil Procedure Section 340.16 to open a revival window from January 1, 2026 through December 31, 2027, letting adult survivors file sexual assault claims that were previously time-barred.
+A claim against an institution must allege the entity engaged in or attempted a cover-up of an earlier assault by the same perpetrator.
+Public entities are exempt.

-Does the new window cover abuse at public institutions like juvenile halls?
+Does this cover abuse at public institutions like juvenile halls?

 Does it cost anything to find out if I qualify?

-No. The case review is free and confidential, and attorneys who handle institutional abuse claims typically work on a contingency basis, meaning there is no upfront cost and they are paid only if the survivor recovers.
+No. The case review is free and confidential, and attorneys who handle these claims typically work on contingency, meaning no upfront cost and no fee unless you recover.

 This page is a legal advertisement and consumer-news summary, not legal advice.
 The information here is general, may change as the law and litigation develop, and is not a substitute for advice from a licensed attorney about your individual situation.
 Contacting a law firm or submitting a case-review form does not create an attorney-client relationship, which is formed only through a written agreement with a law firm.
 Prior results do not guarantee a similar outcome.
 OpenClassActions.com is a consumer advocacy and class action news site; it is not a law firm, a lawyer referral service, or a class action administrator.
 The free case review on this page is provided by a third-party legal-advertising service.